Tadukoo/TadukooBibleBukkit/README.md

 and plugins upset Tadukoo, so he decided to add to the mix.
 He decided that he would start a plugin that would allow players to read the Bible through commands on a server.

+A few days into coding this plugin, Tadukoo found an outdated Bukkit plugin where it would show a daily Bible verse on the server, which came from
+Bible Gateway.
+It only allowed for one translation (Tadukoo thinks it was NIV).

 Goal
 ----
 The goal of the Tadukoo Bible Project is to spread the Gospel through a Minecraft plugin, in the hopes that more people will read God's word through